futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 But rather is the DB performance.
 As more data is written into the DB, our QPS becomes slower, which is not correct.
 Usually, we should see an upward curve since our system needs to warm up after a complete reset.

 ### 200 Concurrent:

+For this test setup, we are requesting Alcor 200 times at 200 concurrent, and within each request will tell Alcor to create 10 port.
+Below are the Rally test config file:

 ```
 {